-Molecular interactions often involve specific motifs.
-One may cite protein-DNA (cis-regulation), proteinprotein (docking), RNA-RNA (miRNA, frameshift, circularisation).
 Motif detection combines an algorithmic search of potential sites and a significance assessment.
-Assessment significance requires a quantitative criterium.
-It is generally accepted that the p-value is a reliable tool that outperforms older criteria such as the z-score.
-AMIB develops a long term research on word combinatorics.
+Assessment significance requires a quantitative criteriumsuch as the p-value.

 In the recent years, a general scheme of derivation of analytic formula for the pvalue under different constraints (k-occurrence, first occurrence, overrepresentation in large sequences,...) has been provided.
-It relies on a representation of word overlaps in a graph [40].
+It relies on a representation of continuous sequences of overlapping words, currently named clumps or clusters in a graph [47].
 Recursive equations to compute pvalues may be reduced to a traversal of that graph, leading to a linear algorithm.
-It allows for a derivation of pvalues, decreasing the space and time complexity of the generating function approach or previous probabilistic weighted automata.
+This improves over the space and time complexity of the generating function approach or previous probabilistic weighted automata.